pekwm/pekwm/doc/development.md

 If you have a question, ask it.
 It doesn't help to go around shouting "can anyone help me".
 Help you with what?
-This will help the right people to take initial contact with you, saving your time and adding less clutter to the channel.
+This will help the right people to make initial contact with you, saving your time and adding less clutter to the channel.

-For same reasons, don't ask if we are alive or other meaningless questions leading to the real question.
+For the same reasons, don't ask if we are alive or other meaningless questions leading to the real question.
 Don't ask if someone specific is around either.
 This is not the pager channel for you and your friends.

-Do not ask from one person.
-The fact is, even how much you think he or she must be the only one who knows the answer, you are wrong.
+Do not ask for help from one person only.
+The fact is, even if you think he or she must be the only one who knows the answer, you are wrong.
 There's at least a handful of people lurking on the channel who could help you.